A family of extremal hypergraphs for Ryser's conjecture: Concluding remarks

+The $2$-Ryser poset ${\cal R}_2$ and the $3$-Ryser poset ${\cal R}_3$ are well understood (in fact a complete description of extremal hypergraphs is known even when not restricting oneself to intersecting hypergraphs \cite{HNT}).
+For $r=4$ we were able to completely determine the $4$-Ryser poset.
+This was done by first computationally finding all minimal intersecting $4$-partite hypergraphs (Which was completed by the first author in ~\cite{AK}).
+There are 3 minimal hypergraphs in the $4$-Ryser poset.
+After finding the minimal elements it is easy to check which edges can be added to them in order to find the full $4$-Ryser poset.
+See Figure~1 for a diagram of the cases $r=3$ and $r=4$.
+Finding the Ryser poset for $r=5$ seems to be a hard problem.

 \paragraph{3.
 Asymptotic Ryser.} Since there is still no construction of $r$-partite $r$-uniform hypergraphs with $\tau(\mathcal{H})=r{-}1$ for all $r$, it would be interesting to investigate hypergraphs with cover number close to $r{-}1$.
-Notice that from \tpp{r} it is possible to construct for \emph{every} $r$ an $r$-partite intersecting hypergraph with $\tau(\mathcal{H})=r-o(r)$ by adding $s = o(r)$ new vertices to each edge in $\tpp{r-s}$.
-(The necessary prime $r-s-2$ exists by the known estimates on gaps between consecutive primes.)
+Notice that using trunctated projective planes it is possible to construct for \emph{every} $r$ an $r$-partite intersecting hypergraph with $\tau(\mathcal{H})=r-o(r)$ by adding $s = o(r)$ new vertices to each edge in $\tpp{r-s}$.
+(The necessary prime $r-s-1$ exists by the known estimates on gaps between consecutive primes).

 Any family of graphs satisfying $\tau(\mathcal{H})=r-o(r)$, which is different from the projective plane construction would already be interesting.
 We set the following problem to motivate further research.